ronbadur/maven-artifacts-uploader/README.md

 # Maven Artifacts Uploader
-This is a friendly command line tool for uploading artifacts to Nexus 3.x repository
+This is a friendly command line tool for uploading a directory of artifacts to Nexus 3.x repository

 ## Installation